Same Shit, Different Millennium

 Frank Black and Fox Mulder watching football in “Millennium” (X-Files, Season 7).

-In Egyptian cosmology, our universe is sustained and held together by Ma’at, which is both a principle and a goddess.
+In Egyptian cosmology, our universe is sustained and held together by Ma’at, which is both a principle and a Goddess.
 As a principle, it essentially represents helping others to help yourself, both in this life and in Duat (the Otherworld).
 The ancient Egyptians believed Ma’at is always endangered by the forces of isfet, which are led by the Chaos Serpent.
 Should Ma’at ever be completely dismantled, the entire cosmos would cease to exist.
 The “apocalypse” was not a “future” event that had yet to occur, but an ever-present threat that could happen at any possible moment.
 And the Egyptians believed it was really everyone’s responsibility to help prevent this from happening.
 The key to upholding Ma’at and fighting isfet was to be a good neighbor and citizen, treating others as you yourself wished to be treated.
 In this way, every human ethical decision has some part to play in the never-ending war between the Netjeru and Apep, no matter how small or insignificant such decisions might seem.

 Even the powers of isfet need a coffee break.
 (From Season 2, “Somehow, Satan Got Behind Me.”)